CatarinaCarolina/Genome-Mining-2025/README.md

 #### Questions:
 - How many BGCs does B. velezensis have?
+- Which are PKS / NRPS / hybrid products
 - Which compounds are known?
-- Which are PKS / NRPS / hybrid products
+- Can you find these BGCs in [antiSMASH DB](https://antismash-db.secondarymetabolites.org/)? and in [MIBiG](https://mibig.secondarymetabolites.org/)?